-In May 1950 the World Health Organization recommended the following definition of fetal death be adopted for international use:
+In May 1950 the World Health Organization recommended the following definition of fetal death be adopted for international use (National Office of Vital Statistics, 1950):

 Death prior to the complete expulsion or extraction from its mother of a product of conception. irrespective of the duration of pregnancy; the death is indicated by the fact that after such separation. the fetus does not breathe or show any other evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles.